 There’s no need to beat around the bush.
 Be direct with your team members.
 Avoid vague phrases such as, “you need to show more initiative,” or, “you need to be a team player.”
 Give specific examples and clear directions.
 Make your expectations for future performance clear by using measurement-oriented language and listing specific actions.

 At the end of your performance review, wrap up your meeting by reviewing your notes together and defining goals for the future.
 This is the time to take the feedback and use it to formulate specific goals.
 In order for your performance review to bear fruit, it’s vital to formulate an action plan your team members can follow going forward.

 The best employee performance reviews are a result of consistent feedback and collaboration on a year-round basis.
 Your team should feel supported and listened to, so be sure you’re open to a review as well.
 With these performance review tips, your review discussions will be a natural extension and summary of the guidance they constantly receive instead of an anxiety-inducing meeting they dread.

 Hire and Retain Top-Performers with 4 Corner Resources

 Our team of headhunters and recruiters is here to help you find the most qualified culture-fit candidate for your open position.
 Our extensive pool of passive and active candidates allows us to source top talent quickly.
 With over fifteen years of experience, we have built our reputation by taking a flexible and personal approach to every client relationship.

 We offer a variety of staffing solutions that will meet your budget and talent needs.
-Our services include direct-hire headhunting, contract-to-hire recruiting, contract staffing, and patrolling.
+Our services include direct-hire placement, contract-to-hire recruiting, contract staffing, and payrolling.

 For more information, please don’t hesitate to contact us.